Binary-Programmer/Moulton-Scalable-Menus/README.md

 * [Examples](#examples)

 ## Technologies
-The project requires a Java version of at least 1.7 to compile.
+The project requires at least Java 9 to compile.
 Pre-compiled jars are also available for download.

 ## Setup
 It is recommended to download a .jar release from the GitHub page.
 Add that .jar as a dependency for your project.